gdepeute/dae.notes/infra.diq.md

   - All share dae-amibuild

 - LDAP server - used for VPN credentials and anything behind it (anything \*.us)

   - Apache Director Studio
   - Needs VPN connected
   - 1Password/ldap.tenefit.wan
   - Jenkins and \*.us respoitories

+- GMail

+  - admin.google.com, my credentials mike.dove@tenefit.com already set up
+  - There is an Archive Manager account with GDrive associated (456GB)
+  - You might need to archive/download and then push nto Archive Manager GDrive

+- DeltaPath number I should have - can use that and SMS to that to be forwarded to my phone.
+  - No idea where my Deltapath number
+  - Suggests